C-sharp major

 C-sharp major is a major scale based on C♯, consisting of the pitches C♯, D♯, E♯, F♯, G♯, A♯, and B♯.
 Its key signature has seven sharps.
-Its relative minor is A-sharp minor (or enharmonically B-flat minor), its parallel minor is C-sharp minor, and its enharmonic equivalent is D-flat major.
+Its relative minor is A-sharp minor, its parallel minor is C-sharp minor, and its enharmonic equivalent is D-flat major.

 The C-sharp major scale is:

 Changes needed for the melodic and harmonic versions of the scale are written in with accidentals as necessary.
 The C-sharp harmonic major and melodic major scales are:

 A harp tuned to C-sharp major has all its pedals in the bottom position.
 Because all the strings are then pinched and shortened, this is the least resonant key for the instrument.

 Scale degree chords

 The scale degree chords of C-sharp major are: